akhealth/EIS-Modernization/procurement-docs-far/3-How-We-Work-draft.md

 It’s easy to get to 100% code coverage without actually testing anything.
 We’ll look at the tests themselves to make sure they’re actually making the right assertions about the methods under test.

 ##### Cyclomatic complexity, code depth, and method lengths are reasonable
 We’ll use automated tools to do [static source analysis](https://18f.gsa.gov/2016/10/04/what-is-static-source-analysis/).
 Anywhere the metrics are higher than what we’d generally like, we’ll look at the code itself to see if they make sense.
-We’re going to take a more in-depth look when we a cyclomatic complexity above 10, a code depth above 5, or a method length above 25 lines.
+We’re going to take a more in-depth look when we encounter cyclomatic complexity above 10, a code depth above 5, or a method length above 25 lines.

 ##### Opportunities to abstract and refactor
 We’ll look for duplication in the code where it might make sense to break functionality into methods that can be reused.